 Dear Ask The Doctor: Hi, im 16 im 14 stone, i have really bad asthma and find it hard to do much exercise, i eat normal and watch what i eat but i never seem to lose weight, i get badly bullied because of my weight and i have really had enough, is there anything i can do?

-Dear Shannon: I do understand your problem with asthma and weight gain.
+Dear Patient: I do understand your problem with asthma and weight gain.
 Not only is it difficult to do certain exercises with asthma but certain asthma medications (corticosteroids) can increase your hunger and also lead to weight gain.

 It is important to have a focused attitude and I am encouraged that you are willing to take the appropriate steps of deal with both asthma and weight loss.
 Studies have shown that weight loss has benefited women with asthma.
 Reducing body weight should decrease the prevalence of asthma, or at least decrease asthma related symptoms or admission to the hospital.